wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 73: November 29, 2018

 **Today's Progress**:
-* Completed the chapter on, "Customizing plots" in Introduction to Data Visualization with Python
+* Completed the chapter on, "Customizing plots" in Introduction to Data Visualization with Python"
+* Completed the chapter on, "Plotting 2D arrays"